eberban/eberban/books/refgram/src/from_scratch/core_to_complete/time.md

     fe zai den kagvo din
 ```

-And setup the automatic present update. (we also assign it to _epahegi_ so that
+And set up the automatic present update. (we also assign it to _epahegi_ so that
 it can easily be composed with other future transformations)

 ```